OzGav/MA-floorplan/README.md

 - `media-player-card.css`
 - `media-card.yaml` This is a [package](https://www.home-assistant.io/docs/configuration/packages/)

+`dashboard.yml` is the frontend code which can be added via the UI or YAML

 You need all your MA players in HA to have `ma_` in their `entity_id`

 You need to edit `media-card.yaml` and add the friendly names for your players to the first `input_select`.
 These are case sensitive.